Constellation-Labs/documentation-hub/validate/manual/non-root-user.md

 From your local system, log into (**create an SSH session**) your cloud instance's terminal, as **root**.

 :::tip
-You can review the **[Accessing your Node YouTube video](https://www.youtube.com/embed/7lhiuFtrOzU)** to remind yourself how to gain access to your node; alternatively, you may return to the previous section [mac](/validate/resources/accessMac) or [windows](/validate/resources/accessWin) for details.
+You can review the **[Accessing your node YouTube video](https://www.youtube.com/embed/7lhiuFtrOzU)** to remind yourself how to gain access to your node; alternatively, you may return to the previous section [mac](/validate/resources/accessMac) or [windows](/validate/resources/accessWin) for details.
 :::

 Use your **Apple terminal**, **Window's PuTTY**, or your terminal application of choice.